flash4yard/logitechLCDanimation/README.md

 # Logitech LCD animation tool

-This software is designed to be integrated into the blinkit software from @techtek.
+This software is designed to be integrated into the [blinkit software](https://github.com/techtek/Blinkit) by [@techtek](https://steemit.com/@techtek).
 BUT it can be used as a stand alone!
 Also you can implement the code into your own project if you want.

 ## Use it as a standalone